 Seacliffe is a small, home cattery.
 Siberian kittens are raised in our home, and get lots of cuddling and play.
-This daily physical contact is especially important when they’re 2 to 8 weeks old.
+This daily physical contact is especially important when they’re 2-8 weeks old.
 That’s when they learn to interact with people and to become affectionate pets.

 What’s involved in buying a kitten from Seacliffe Siberians?

-Kittens will be ready to go to their new home by 11 or 12 weeks or age.
+Kittens will be ready to go to their new home when they are 11-12 weeks old.
 At 4 to 6 weeks, kittens will be offered to those registered on the waiting list.
-Once registered, you will continue be on the waitlist until you get a kitten or you ask to withdraw.
-To register on Seacliffe’s waiting list, please email us.

 Do you allow cattery visits?

-When kittens are available, prospective owners are invited to visit Seacliffe to get to know their Siberian kitten and to confirm their allergic response.
+When kittens are available, prospective owners are invited to visit us to get to know their Siberian kitten and to confirm that they do not have an allergic response.

 What is Seacliffe’s health guarantee?